Ricardo Silva (footballer, born 1999)

-Ricardo Manuel Rodrigues Vieira da Silva (born 9 May 1999) is a Portuguese professional footballer who plays for Moreirense as a goalkeeper.
+Ricardo Manuel Rodrigues Vieira da Silva (born 9 May 1999) is a Portuguese professional footballer who plays as a goalkeeper for Slovenian PrvaLiga club NK Celje.

 Club career

-Born in Mafamude, Vila Nova de Gaia, Silva was formed at FC Porto.
+Born in Mafamude, Vila Nova de Gaia, Silva began his career at FC Porto.
 He made his LigaPro debut for FC Porto B on 19 April 2019 in a 2–1 loss at Sporting Covilhã.
 On 18 August, he was sent off in a 1–1 draw at home to Varzim.

+On 29 June 2022, Silva signed a three-year contract with Primeira Liga club Santa Clara.

-On 30 January 2023, Silva signed with Moreirense until the end of the season.
+On 30 January 2023, Silva signed with Liga Portugal 2 side Moreirense until the end of the season.

+On 4 July 2023, Silva signed a two-year contract with Liga Portugal 2 club Tondela.

+On 7 July 2024, Georgian reigning champions Dinamo Batumi announced signing Silva.

+He joined the reigning Slovenian PrvaLiga champions NK Celje in the winter transfer window in January 2025, signing a contract lasting until 30 June 2027.
+Despite not being a regular starter in the Slovenian League in the following period, he notably kept a clean sheet in the first leg and saved a penalty shot in penalty shootout against Lugano in the second leg of Round of 16 of the 2024-25 UEFA Conference League, contributing to Celje becoming the first Slovenian club to ever reach quarter-finals of any of the major UEFA club competitions.